Scriptcase

-Scriptcase is a Rapid application development platform that works as a code generator for PHP web applications, and is based on the same script language.
-It is web oriented and can be installed on an intranet or internet server.
-Developers use a graphical interface to design and generate code.
-The software was developed by NetMake in 2000 and can be used on Mac, Windows, and Linux operating systems.
+Scriptcase is a Low-code tool that works as a code generator for systems and web applications in PHP.
+It enables users to generate web applications such as queries, forms, charts, and business intelligence (BI) reports from existing databases.
+The platform supports collaborative development through a web-based interface and is intended to streamline the development process by automating repetitive coding tasks.

 The development as well as runtime environment use a webserver like Apache, PHP and an SQL database.
 In difference to PHP frameworks, after deployment the development software is no longer necessary to run the application.